webandras/static-site-express/README.md

 ~~Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.~~ These scripts were replaced by `bin\webpack`.
 This will generate the js and css bundles as well (in --watch mode).

-~~_TODO:_ The build process is intentionally delayed with setTimeout, to have enough time the css to be compiled after changes (see watch-css script).
-So it is reacting slower to changes, and the css watch script is also a bit slow.~~
-Not an issue any more the `watch` npm package is not used any more.

 2. Serve website on `localhost:4000` (or the port you set in .env, default port is 4000) (legacy):

 ```raw